 The Old Turkish Hammam

-The old Turkish Hammam situated on Halidon 33 and Sarpaki was one of three public hammams (baths) built in Chania during the Ottoman era.
-The roof has 11 small hemispherical domes, plus a larger dome which was partially removed to make space for a new neighbouring structure.
+The old Turkish Hammam situated on Halidon 33 and Sarpaki, was one of three public hammams (baths) built in Chania during the Ottoman era.
+The roof has 11 small hemispherical domes, plus a larger dome that was partially removed to make space for a new neighbouring structure.

 Today the hammam has been transformed and modified into a clothing store.
 Happily, it has retained the amazing interior architecture and there is a section of the floor which is glass, to showcase the remains of the baths.